 Baby boy, toddler, or kid cakes are pastel blue, yellow, green, blocks, stuffed animals, cartoon characters, superheroes, trucks, suspenders, little shoes – cute, that’s just it – they’re cute and they’re for a younger age.
 Don’t get me wrong, I love all this stuff, we all do but…some men (or women for that matter) don’t want cute (unless otherwise specified of course! but you know the look I’m trying to describe).
 The same goes for women who don’t want flowers, frills, or sprinkles either.
 Naturally, any cake design can be for anyone, it’s all about personal preference.

-Trendy Cake For Men – means not too frilly
+A Trendy Cake Design For Men – means not too frilly

 You can always find adult male themed sports cakes, motorbike cakes, music/band-related cakes, gym themed cakes, it’s all out there and these themes are awesome.
 What we don’t see often are sharply decorated cakes that are simple, elegant, sophisticated, or mod with a more neutral color scheme.
 Why is that?
 Well, for starters, it’s hard to do this.
 Second, maybe it’s because there are more women customers ordering cakes for women over men customers ordering cakes.

-think…What would Ralph Lauren or Tom Ford want as a cake?
+think…What would Ralph Lauren or Tom Ford want as a Birthday Cake?

 It’s all about how you pull the color scheme together with a classy design without overdoing the look.
 Think about patterns and shapes.
 You may laugh but I tried to channel thoughts like, “What would Ralph Lauren or Tom Ford want as a cake featuring just color and pattern?
 No, I don’t know either one of these legends (again, everything is subjective) but maybe both of them would appreciate this look.
 I thought tailored suits, a glass of Armagnac in hand sitting in a leather chair next to a fireplace.
 Can you see it?